Want To Move To San Diego In Retirement? Here's What You Need To Know

 San Diego is one of the most sought-after cities in the US.
 The coastal location, outdoor-focused lifestyle, and more make it an incredibly popular place to visit or stay.
 However, all of that demand has led to inflated costs, both for housing and for everyday needs.

 The cost of living in San Diego is currently over 100% of the national average, with medium rent sitting at over $3,000 per month.
-Because of the high costs, retirees need to be prepared to spend their money wisely to make it last.
+Because of the high costs, retirees need to be prepared to spend their money wisely to make it last, whether they’re aging in place or looking at living centers that offer memory care and other health aid.
 At first, living sustainably in San Diego can seem impossible, but that’s hardly the case.
 With careful planning and some professional input, you can make it work.

 Solution: Live Wisely Throughout Retirement